Healthy Homes Assessment Camborne

 Camborne Moisture Ingress & Drainage

-Rental properties must be equipped with efficient drainage to eliminate floodwaters, surface water and ground water.
-This includes the proper outfall or runoff.
-Making sure the water is able to go, and it isn’t allowed to remain beneath buildings is an essential part of keeping your property dry.
+Rental properties must have effective drainage to remove floodwaters, surface water and ground water, including the proper outfall or runoff.
+Making sure that the water has a place to go, and also that it can’t linger underneath the structures is a crucial aspect of maintaining your property’s dry.

-In addition to a drainage system to prevent water ingress, if the apartment has an enclosed gap between floorboards and the soil, a ground-water barrier must be put in place when it is reasonably practicable to do so.
+Alongside a drainage system to prevent the ingress of moisture, if your apartment has an enclosed gap between your floor and the surface, a ground moisture barrier should be put in place if it’s reasonably practicable to install it.

-Ground moisture barriers are usually a sheet of polythene that is placed over the ground, in order to block any moisture present in the ground from accumulating into the home.
-It also helps prevent water damage to the floor insulation.
+A ground moisture barrier is usually a polythene sheet laid over the ground, in order to block any moisture from the ground from rising into the building.
+It also helps in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection